Spy vs Spy Review

 Spy vs Spy attempts to pander to 'retro' gamers in their late 20s and onward who can remember the sheer frustration, and also elation, that comes from playing a game that gleefully rewards backstabbing.
 As gorgeously rendered as the update may be, without those rose-tinted glasses the game becomes a briefly entertaining, but shallow reminder of the limitations of the past.

-SPY vs SPY is based on the original, multi-million unit selling, break out hit on the Commodore 64; Apple // series; and Atari 400/800 computers by First Star Software, Inc. It features online and local multiplayer matches, 16 new embassies (plus the original 8), and a pixel perfect retro mode as well as a modern mode, both with the famous black and white spies from MAD Magazine.
+SPY vs SPY is based on the original, multi-million unit selling, break out hit by First Star Software, Inc. It features online & local multiplayer matches, a pixel perfect retro mode as well as a modern mode, both with the famous black and white spies from MAD Magazine.
+Choose joystick or other touch controls.

 SPY vs SPY is the ultimate action/strategy game!